-Solvency II is a fundamental review of the solvency and risk management standards for the European insurance and reinsurance industry, seeking to strengthen prudential regulation and improve policyholder protection. introduce an entirely new, harmonised EU-wide solvency regime and recasts the 14 existing EU insurance directives (replacing Solvency I).
+Solvency II is a fundamental review of the solvency and risk management standards for the European insurance and reinsurance industry, seeking to strengthen prudential regulation and improve policyholder protection.
+It aims to introduce an entirely new, harmonised EU-wide solvency regime and recasts the 14 existing EU insurance directives (replacing Solvency I).